-Gold - Hiyacar and SomeOne Hiyacar is a new car sharing brand that is looking to change the hire car sector in the UK.
-It approached SomeOne to develop a visual identity and brand that better explained the benefits of Hiyacar's approach to mobility.
+Gold - Hiyacar and SomeOne Hiyacar is a new car sharing brand that is looking to change the hire car sector in the LIK.
+It approached SomeOne to develop a visual identity and brand that better explained the benefits of Hivacar's approach to mobility.
 SomeOne's solution was a brand that is made to move, a digitally native design system that's strategically led and visually compelling, for a new generation of drivers less interested in ownership and more attracted to access.
 In contrast to most hire car branding, which is based on a single colour and a static wordmark, the Hiyacar brand takes the opposite approach.
 It uses a multicoloured palette and animated elements as standard, fit for a digitally-led service.
 Our judges remarked on the "really strong and bold direction of the rebrand, moving away from static and boring.
 This is a brand that lives well in an animated world, completely digital."
 Silver - Department for Transport and Brand Cooke The Department for Transport engaged Brand Cooke to rebrand Virgin Trains East Coast into the London North Eastern Railway (LNER).
 The challenge was to create a new brand and collateral, including a brand awareness campaign, platform posters, literature and a website, in only six weeks.
-Despite the challenging timeline, on the first day of operation, LNER's striking new brand identity and consistent application conveyed confidence to passengers on the network.

-Silver - Masternaut and McCann Enterprise Masternaut worked with McCann Enterprise to create a new logo and visual identity that would refresh the recognised telematics brand.
+Despite the challenging timeline, on the first day of operation, LNER's striking new brand identity and consistent application conveyed confidence to passengers on the network Silver - Masternaut and McCann Enterprise Masternaut worked with McCann Enterprise to create a new logo and visual identity that would refresh the recognised telematics brand.
 The brief was to create a powerful, clear and differentiated positioning as the business moves from purely hardware into data analytics and software as a service.
 Feedback has been overwhelmingly positive, with the brand now seen as modern, dynamic and data-driven.
 Bronze - Arriva plc and WPA Pinfold Arriva has grown from a small bicycle shop in Sunderland to one of Europe's leading passenger transport providers.
 After such phenomenal growth, Arriva asked WPA Pinfold to conduct a full review of its brand architecture, livery and visual identity to present a coherent face to the customer.
 The result was a future-focused brand that builds Arriva's brand equity and aligns perfectly with its business strategy.
 The 10th annual Digital Impact Awards is now open for entries!
-The Digital Impact Awards celebrates the best in strategic digital communications.
-It celebrates excellence in corporate communications across all digital channels.
-Categories include:
+BEST VISUAL IDENTITY IN THE TRAVEL, LEISURE AND TOURISM SECTOR